cc-hpc-itwm/tarantella/docs/source/data_parallel.rst

 Tarantella automatically takes care of this through the use of distributed datasets.
 The user simply provides Tarantella with a ``tf.data.Dataset`` that is batched with the mini-batch size.
-Tarantella will then automatically distribute the input data by sharding the mini-batch into individual micro-batches.
-Sharding is done at the level of samples (as opposed to e.g., files) to ensure :ref:`reproducibility <reproducibility-label>` of serial results.
+Tarantella will then automatically distribute the input data by splitting the mini-batch into individual micro-batches.
+Splitting is done at the level of samples (as opposed to e.g., files) to ensure :ref:`reproducibility <reproducibility-label>` of serial results.